Recreational Water Inspections

 To view recent pool and spa inspections, go to the inspection disclosure website.

-Please note, beach water testing for the 2023 summer swimming season has now ended.
+Please note, beach water testing for the 2024 summer swimming season is now complete.

 One of the jobs for Ontario Health Units is to prevent or reduce illness and injury related to recreational water use.
 This includes inspecting and testing the water at public beaches during the swimming season.